"Aus der Tiefe in die Höhe"

 “A place of one’s own” is a sound installation Ana Filipovic and I developed for the manor park of a Kranich Museum in Hessenburg.
 The buzzing sound, coming out of the analog "sound machines", draws and constructs an intimate and personal space that comes to exist only when populated and when someone’s movement activates it.
 This newly constructed space remains invisible, yet when discovered, it can take its visitor on a meditative walk, made for losing oneself in own thoughts..

-Team: Philipp Mecke, Ana Filipovic, Veit Eckelt
+Team: Philipp Mecke, Hendrik Bohle

 Die Formgeber des Funktionalismus Die Architektur von Arne Jacobsen und Otto Weitling hat eine herausragende Bedeutung für die Nachkriegsmoderne in Deutschland.
 Zugleich ist die Qualität ihrer Projekte in Vergessenheit geraten.
 Diese Lücke in der Wahrnehmung möchten die Kuratoren Hendrik Bohle und Jan Dimog mit der Wanderausstellung und der dazugehörigen Publikation schließen.
 Mit acht Projekten in Deutschland haben die beiden dänischen Baumeister hier die meisten Bauten außerhalb ihrer Heimat realisiert.
 Erstmals werden sieben Gebäude in einer Wanderausstellung präsentiert.
 Sie findet im Rahmen des deutsch-dänischen kulturellen Freundschaftsjahres 2020 und anlässlich Jacobsens fünfzigsten Todestages 2021 statt.